partrickJhonson/beef/Installation.md

 Alternatively, consider using a Ruby environment manager such as [rbenv](https://github.com/rbenv/rbenv) or [rvm](https://rvm.io/rvm/install) to manage your Ruby versions.
+These are

 ### Bundler
 Bundler is essential for tracking and installing the correct gems in ruby projects.